Bridging The Gap

 My 15 Year Journey

-We’ve possessed the wisdom within should we choose to inquire - turning inward to understand our true nature.
-It took PTSD, ADD, stress, anxiety, chronic pain, and severe side effects to medications for me to remember a natural way to heal.
-Out of curiosity to examine the “SELF”, I was able to see the light and shadow of my own being to transcend to this peaceful place.
-Learning to quiet the mind gave me clarity to understand that we’re here to learn from each other and to elevate one another to grow as a whole.
-I left the corporate world minimizing my life, devoting to the practice, obtaining knowledge, and sharing these direct experiences with those who are open to practice.
+Self knowledge arise as I practice to be mindful in my daily thoughts, words and actions.
+It took PTSD, ADD, stress, anxiety, chronic pain, and severe side effects from medications for me to discover a natural way to heal.
+Out of curiosity to examine who I am, I was able to see the light and shadow of my own being, leading me to explore a more meaningful path.
+Learning to quiet the mind gave me clarity to understand that we are here alongside ourselves, learning and elevating each other to grow as a whole.
+I left the corporate world, simplifying my life, devoting myself to practice mindfulness, and sharing these direct experiences with those who are open to practice mindfulness through daily motions.

 CARL GUSTAV JUNG